kberov/ProGo/README.md

 # ProGo
-My code while reading "Pro Go The Complete Guide to Programming Reliable and Efficient Software Using Golang" (2022)
+My exercises and notes while reading "Pro Go The Complete Guide to Programming Reliable and Efficient Software Using Golang" (2022)